2009–10 Cleveland Cavaliers season

 The 2009–10 Cleveland Cavaliers season was the 40th season of the franchise in the National Basketball Association (NBA).
 The Cavaliers finished with the best record in the NBA at 61–21, earning them first place in the East.
 The season saw LeBron James win the MVP Award for the second straight year.
 The Cavaliers had the fifth best team offensive rating in the NBA.

-After defeating the Derrick Rose-led Chicago Bulls in the first round in five games, the Cavs faced the 4th-seeded Boston Celtics in the Semifinals where the Cavaliers were favored to beat them, yet they lost in six games despite being up 2–1.
+After defeating the Derrick Rose-led Chicago Bulls in the first round in five games, the Cavs faced the 4th-seeded Boston Celtics in the Semifinals where the Cavaliers were favored to beat them, but were upset in six games despite being up 2–1, marking their second straight upset loss in the playoffs after finishing with the best record in the NBA.
 The Celtics would advance to the NBA Finals and lose to the Los Angeles Lakers in seven games.
 Following the season, Danny Ferry stepped down as general manager, head coach Mike Brown was fired, James signed as a free agent with the Miami Heat, Shaquille O'Neal signed as a free agent for his final season with the Boston Celtics, and Zydrunas Ilgauskas left to play his final season with the Heat.

 After LeBron's departure, the Cavaliers struggled greatly without him for four seasons, and entered a state of rebuilding.
-The Cavaliers would not make the playoffs again until 2015, when LeBron returned to the Cavaliers, who drafted All-Star Kyrie Irving and traded for All-Star Kevin Love.
+The Cavaliers did not make the playoffs again until 2015, when LeBron returned to the Cavaliers, who drafted All-Star Kyrie Irving and traded for All-Star Kevin Love.

 Until 2025, this was the last time that the Cavaliers had won 60 or more games.
 This was also the last time that LeBron did not appear in the NBA Finals until 2019, and the last time his team would be eliminated before the Finals until 2021, when the Los Angeles Lakers lost to the Phoenix Suns in six games in the first round, which was also the first time in James' career that he exited in the first round.